cnanders/matlab-hungarian/README.md

 For example, “u8BeveragesConsumed" declaratively says two things:

 1. this variable represents beverages that have been consumed
 2. it is a `uint8` MATLAB class.
-The class immediatly informs the reader that half-finished beverages cannot be accounted for since the class `uint8` does not support it.
+The class immediatly informs the reader that half-finished beverages cannot be accounted for since the class `uint8` does not support non-integers.